FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/compatibility.md

 ### 2.2 Network Codec Protocol Compatibility
-   For network codec protocol compatibility, FISCO BCOS implements compatibility by adding the version field in the P2PMessage / WSMessage design, and when the node receives the message, it calls the corresponding codec method according to the version in the message.。
+   For network codec protocol compatibility, FISCO BCOS implements compatibility by adding the version field in the P2PMessage / WSMessage design, and when the node receives the message, it calls the corresponding codec method according to the version in the message。
    The specific data structure of P2PMessage / WSMessage is designed as follows:
    ```c++
 class P2PMessageFactory